kevin60667/ManaMetalModpack/README.md

 # ManaMetalModpack
-A Modpack include ManaMetalMod with compabilities.
+A Modpack include ManaMetalMod with other mods with compabilities.
 STATE:ALPHA